WICG/historical-paymentrequest/explainer.md

 ### Open Questions

+  - Should we standardize the response for "general" payment instruments (e.g. standard credit/debit cards?)
   - Subscriptions - only select payment instruments with recurring billing
-  - Shipping (let the developer supply options)?
   - Desktop.
-How?
+How? iFrames?
+How much do we standardize?
   - Do we support general schemes? e.g. ACH that anyone can work with or only Dwolla?
-  - Push payments?